serilog-contrib/serilog-sinks-elasticsearch/README.md

 - Report issues to the [issue tracker](https://github.com/serilog/serilog-sinks-elasticsearch/issues).
 PR welcome, but please do this against the dev branch.
 - For an overview of recent changes, have a look at the [change log](https://github.com/serilog/serilog-sinks-elasticsearch/blob/master/CHANGES.md).

+### A note about fields inside Elasticsearch

+Be aware that there is an explicit and implicit mapping of types inside an Elasticsearch index.
+A value called `X` as a string will be indexed as being a string.
+Sending the same `X` as an integer in a next log message will not work.
+ES will raise a mapping exception, however it is not that evident that your log item was not stored due to the bulk actions performed.

+So be careful about defining and using your fields (and type of fields).
+It is easy to miss that you first send a {User} as a simple username (string) and next as a User object.
+The first mapping dynamically created in the index wins.
+See also issue #184 for details and a possible solution.
+There are also limits in ES on the number of dynamic fields you can actually throw inside an index.

 ### A note about Kibana

 In order to avoid a potentially deeply nested JSON structure for exceptions with inner exceptions,